OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 Unlike the Octopus Web Portal, Polling Tentacles must be able to connect to each Octopus node individually to pick up new tasks.
 Our Octopus HA cluster assumes two nodes, therefore a load balancer is required for each node to allow direct access.

-The following YAML creates load balancers with separate public IPs for each node:
+The following YAML creates load balancers with separate public IPs for each node.
+They direct web traffic to each node on port `80` and Polling Tentacle traffic on port `10943`.

 The `octopus-0` load balancer:
 ```yaml